shintaro-iwasaki/argobots/README.md

     # cd argobots
 ```

-*If you cloned Argobots*, go to the top level directory and create `configure`:
+(a.2) *If you cloned Argobots from the GitHub page*, go to the top level
+directory and create `configure`:

 ```sh
     cd argobots